 Guardianship: When a Child Turns 18

-Guardianship is a legal process that determines the capacity of the individual to make decisions on their own.
-If a determination has been made that the individual cannot make those decisions, a court may appoint a person to make those decisions for them.
-Upon appointment, the guardian is then allowed to again handle the affairs of their child.
-A conservator is a person who handles the financial affairs of the adult who has been adjudged disabled and unable to handle their own finances.
+Guardianship is a crucial legal process that thoroughly determines the capacity of an individual to make significant decisions on their own behalf.
+If a competent determination has been made that the individual lacks the ability to make those crucial decisions, a court may then appoint a responsible person to make those decisions on their behalf.
+Upon appointment, the guardian is granted the authority to subsequently manage and oversee the affairs of the individual in question, often a child.
+Similarly, a conservator is a designated person who is entrusted with the responsibility of handling the financial affairs and monetary matters of an adult who has been legally adjudged disabled and is unable to effectively manage their own finances.